MEstlander/GameStore/REPORT.md

 Link: https://nameless-retreat-59006.herokuapp.com/

 You can find the registration link from the account dropdown menu.
-If you register as a developer you can get find the register game link from the account menu.
+If you register as a developer you can find the register game link from the account menu.
 The rest should be fairly self-explanatory.